mapfumo/mapfumo.github.io/_posts/2020-02-19-deep_learning_specialization_review.markdown

 #### Course 1 - Neural Networks and Deep Learning

-This is the first course of the specialisation.
+This is the first course in the specialisation.
 This is a good course if you are just getting started with deep learning.
 I already had a good foundation of neural networks and deep learning from reading several books and watching YouTube videos.
 I was however pleasantly surprised by the way Andrew explained the concepts in this course.
 Here are some of the highlights:-

 1. Deep neural networks from the first principles, overview (representation and mathematical concepts), logistic regression
 2. Derivatives - the mathematical application of derivatives to deep learning algorithms like *gradient descent* and *backpropagation* are introduced.
 It is very helpful is you have prior knowledge of calculus however the instructor does well to explain the applicable concepts here.